arjunrao87/arjunrao.co-v4/src/essays/2021-01-10/rebuild.md

 category: "Technology"
 ---

 Towards the end of December, I tried to push a change to my website (built with Gatsby) and realized that the recent Catalina upgrade on my Mac left one of the Gatsby plugins completely broken.
-This post is about the learning I got from the next iteration of my personal website, so I will begin by saying that I decided that I do not need a heavy Javascript framework to publish my personal content. 💥
+This post is about the learning I got from the next iteration of my personal website, so I will begin by saying that I decided to not use a heavy Javascript framework to publish my personal content. 💥

 ![](assets/boromir.jpg)